-No one would argue that Mesa/Boogie make some of the best amps on the planet, and few of their products are more famous than their Rectifier series.
-Now, they’ve compressed these behemoths into a mini unit, the Mesa Boogie Mini Rectifier Head, which is, in our opinion, the very best mini head that money can buy.
+No one would argue the fact that Mesa/Boogie makes some of the best amps on the planet, and few of their products are more famous than their Rectifier series.
+Now they’ve compressed these behemoths into a mini unit, the Mesa Boogie Mini Rectifier Head, which is, in our opinion, the very best mini head that money can buy.

-It’s an all tube amp, which understandably weighed quite a bit more than the others on test, coming in at around 12lb.
-But with 25 watts coming from 5 x 12AX7 preamp tubes and 2 x EL84 power amp tubes, it can handle almost any situation you could possibly put it in.
+It’s an all-tube amp, which understandably weighed quite a bit more than the others on test, coming in at around 12lbs.
+But with 25 watts coming from 5 x 12AX7 preamp tubes and 2 x EL84 power amp tubes, it can handle almost any situation you throw at it.

 As you might expect, it had a full range of EQ controls, with separate dials for each channel.
 There’s master volume, gain, bass, mid, and treble controls, as well as a presence knob.
-We were able to easily shape our sound with this amp, although we were hard pressed to find tones we didn’t like.
+We were able to easily shape our sound with this amp, and we were hard-pressed to find tones we didn’t like.

-Of course, with the gain cranked on channel 2 it was go time for massive overdriven tones.
-The saturation was sublime with the tubes warmed up properly, so there’s almost no need to add distortion or additional OD via a pedal, as the amp alone provides all you’ll ever need.
+Of course, with the gain cranked on channel 2, it was go time for massive overdriven tones.
+The saturation was sublime with the tubes warmed up properly, so there’s almost no need to add distortion or additional OD via a pedal.
+The amp alone provides all you’ll ever need.

 On the clean channel with the pedal board running in, we got great volume, and found that there was plenty of headroom.
 The chorus sounded particularly good, and we didn’t run into any muddiness with the reverb either.

 Verdict: We defy anybody to find a better mini amp head than the Mesa Boogie Mini Rectifier.
-Whether for studio use, practice, or even gigging, it has the fine control and the power you need to sound great in any situation, and it’s got the build quality to survive all manner of abuse.
-It’s not quite as lightweight, but you could theoretically still fit it in a large backpack if necessary.
+Whether for studio use, practice, or even gigging, it has the fine control and the power you need to sound great in any situation, plus it has the build quality to survive all manner of abuse.
+It’s not quite as lightweight, but you could theoretically still fit it in a large backpack, if necessary.